$0 Ohio Adoption Quick-Start Checklist

 What does Ohio adoption actually cost from start to finish?

 It depends almost entirely on the pathway.
-PCSA foster-to-adopt typically costs $0 to $2,500 out of pocket (court fees, possible home study contribution), and the Ohio Adoption Grant can offset even that.
-Private agency adoption runs $20,000 to $45,000 before tax credits.
-Independent adoption runs $15,000 to $30,000.
+The research breakdown lists $0 to $185 in PCSA court fees, with public-system home-study and legal costs handled through the public track.
+Private agency adoption runs $15,000 to $35,000.
+Independent adoption runs $5,000 to $10,000 in the guide's planning ranges.
 Stepparent adoption runs $1,500 to $4,000.
 The most important early decision is pathway, because cost ranges do not overlap significantly.

 Do I have to pay for a home study in Ohio?

 If you are adopting through a county PCSA, the home study is typically covered or subsidized through the county.
 If you are pursuing private agency adoption, the home study is usually bundled into the agency fee.
-If you are pursuing independent adoption or a private adoption without an agency, you must hire a certified home study assessor independently — costs typically run $1,500 to $3,500 depending on the assessor and the complexity of your situation.
+If you are pursuing independent adoption or a private adoption without an agency, you must hire a qualified private assessor independently — the research range is $750 to $1,500, excluding background-check costs.

 Can kinship caregivers get the Ohio Adoption Grant?